 Teaching yoga is a dream job for many.
 Unfortunately however, for many, it remains just that.
 A dream.
 It may have started with falling in love with the practice, then deciding that you wanted to learn more and share that knowledge with the world.
-Then you put in the hours, money and effort to acquire a Yoga Teacher Training certificate and you are ready to take on the world.
+Then you put in the hours, money and effort to acquire a Yoga Teacher Certificate and you are ready to take on the world.
 Then a year goes by and you are right back where you started.

 Without the proper tools and mindset in place, trying to become a full-time yoga teacher offering retreats in the tropics or leading sold out classes can lead to exhaustion.
 Out of necessity, many hopeful teachers end up back at jobs they’d rather not be doing.

 But, don’t lose hope!
 Becoming a successful yoga teacher can happen and does happen all the time.
 And often it happens for those who know what to expect in the first year after yoga teacher training in Vancouver.
 Therefore, we’d like to share some advice to help make this transition easier.

 It’s not exactly realistic to graduate from a yoga teacher training program and step straight into full-time work.
 New yoga teachers still have much to learn, especially when compared to long established and experienced teachers.